 Death is not a subject many young people contemplate much and nor should they.
 But as it is one of life’s few certainties, it is important to make sure certain provisions have been made.
-One provision that everyone should make, regardless of age, is having a valid and up to date will.
+This post will explain why you need a will, regardless of your age or bank balance.

-This is really important as it will ensure your assets are passed on to the people or charities you want to receive them.
+This is really important as it will ensure your assets are passed on to the people or charities you want.
 As an added bonus, it is also a useful way of gaining a clear overview of your current financial situation and assessing exactly what assets you have in your name.

 So often, I hear people say: ‘I don’t have enough money’ or ‘I’m too young to worry about a will’.
 However, I argue that this doesn’t matter at all.

 Here are three reasons why it doesn’t matter:

 It’s important to note that this does not constitute personal advice.
 If you’re not sure whether an investment or savings account is right for you please seek professional financial advice.

 You may not have much money sitting in your bank account, but think about everything you own.

 Digital assets include, but are not limited to, email accounts, website domain names, social media profiles, online banking and investment accounts, and data stored on PCs, mobile phones, tablets and other devices.
 Even your blog or online business is a digital asset.
 This is a key reason why you need a will, particularly if you’ve been monetising your site.